 The major aspects governing the services are :

-- A locker may be hired by an individual (not minor) firms, limited companies, specified associations and societies etc.
+- A locker may be hired by an individual (not minor) firms, private ltd/ limited companies/Trust, specified associations and societies etc.

 - Nomination facility is available to individual hirer of Safe Deposit locker.

 - Loss of key should be immediately informed to the Branch and customer will be charged for break-opening of the Locker.
 Lockers are available in different sizes.

 - Lockers are rented out for a minimum period of one year .The rent of one year shall be collected in advance as per bank's policy.
 In case of overdue rent, the Bank will charge penalty as decided from time to time.

 - With standing instruction, the rent may be paid from the deposit account of the hirer.

 - We will issue locker only to the person, who is maintaining any operative account with us (owing to implementation of CBS system for Locker Module.)

 - We reserve our right to break open the locker if the rent is not paid inspite of giving notices as per the Bank rules and recover charges thereof.

 Articles like shares, securities, etc., can be kept in safe custody with the Bank on prescribed charges wherever such facility is offered.
 Large/small boxes must be locked by the customer(s) and particulars must be written/painted thereon.
 The lock should be covered by stout and sealed with the customer's seal.
 Relationship of Banker and customer shall be that of Bailer & Bailee